zachpmanson/notes/notes/Notes/Miscellany/On Writing.md

 -- [George Orwell, Politics and the English Language](https://gutenberg.net.au/ebooks02/0200151h.html)

 I'd like to make an editor mode that doesn't allow backspace.
 Fully seperate editing and writing processes.
 I do recognise I could just use paper and [[pens]].
+This idea is somewhat inspired by the [DocWriter](https://jsomers.net/blog/docwriter), a wonderful [[Hacks|hack]].